Witten index of BMN matrix quantum mechanics: Introduction

-The Witten index restricted in different superselection sectors exhibits very different behaviors in the large $N$ limit.
-We will focus on the sectors associated with the trivial vacuum (the maximally redicuble vacuum) and the irreducible vacuum.
-In the trivial vacuum sector, the matrix integral can be evaluated directly as a power series of the fugacities at finite $N$, or using a saddle point approximation in the large $N$ and small chemical potentials limit.
-Both results exhibit an $N^2$ growth in the entropy.
-This strongly indicates the existence of BPS black holes, analogous to the non-BPS black holes \cite{Costa:2014wya}, in the bulk dual of the BMN matrix quantum mechanics (see Section~\ref{sec:index_trivial_vacuum}).
-In the irreducible vacuum sector, BMN matrix quantum mechanics describes a single M2-brane with $N$ units of lightcone momentum along the M-theory circle \cite{Berenstein:2002jq}.
+The Witten index restricted to different superselection sectors exhibits very different behavior in the large $N$ limit.
+We will focus on the sectors associated with the trivial vacuum (the maximally reducible vacuum) and the irreducible vacuum.
+In the trivial vacuum sector, the matrix integral can be evaluated directly as a power series in the fugacities at finite $N$, or using a saddle-point approximation in the large $N$ and small chemical potentials limit.
+Both results exhibit $N^2$ growth of the entropy.
+This strongly suggests the existence of BPS black holes, analogous to the non-BPS black holes \cite{Costa:2014wya}, in the bulk dual of the BMN matrix quantum mechanics (see Section~\ref{sec:index_trivial_vacuum}).
+In the irreducible vacuum sector, the BMN matrix quantum mechanics describes a single M2-brane with $N$ units of light-cone momentum along the M-theory circle \cite{Berenstein:2002jq}.
 On the other hand, a system of coinciding M2-branes is described by the Aharony-Bergman-Jafferis-Maldacena (ABJM) theory \cite{Aharony:2008ug}.
 We find that the Witten index in the irreducible vacuum sector in the large $N$ limit is equal to the superconformal index of the ${\rm U}(1)_{1}\times {\rm U}(1)_{-1}$ ABJM theory \cite{Kim:2009wb} up to a divergent factor (see Section~\ref{sec:index_irreducible_sector}).